-The IAS Arts Integration Certification Program is an intensive, one-year online program of study for educators who want to become Arts Integration Specialists.
-This is split into (4) 8-week sprints.
+The IAS Arts Integration Certification Program is an intensive, online program of study for educators who want to become Arts Integration Specialists.
+The workload is similar to a master’s program but you’ll be finished much sooner.
+This is split into (4) sprints.
 Sprints cover:

 This is unlike anything else we provide on our site.
 Through this program, you’ll have unparalleled access to the entire IAS team and community, direct mentorship from our founder Susan Riley, and a supportive community of like-minded educators committed to arts integration.

-Additionally, there’s a “live” component to this program that will push you while simultaneously inspiring you to go further than you’ve gone before with integrating the arts.
+Additionally, there’s a “live” component to this program if you select to add on optional 1:1 coaching for any Sprint with our staff.
+These 8-week sessions will push you while simultaneously inspiring you to go further than you’ve gone before with integrating the arts.

 Simply put, this is our flagship program and we’re incredibly honored to support the selected applicants throughout the year.

-Each sprint is 8 weeks long.
-During those 8 weeks, we recommend that you commit to 10-15 hours per week to review the video-lessons, complete the assignments and work on your culminating sprint project.
+During the 8 weeks of an Intensive, we recommend that you commit to 10-15 hours per week to review the video-lessons, complete the assignments and work on your culminating sprint project.
+Think of each sprint like taking a master’s degree course.

 If that time outlook seems daunting, don’t worry.
 Most of our students have full-time jobs and families.
 This experience is designed to stretch you, but it can also be customized to your life.
 Our coaches are seasoned pros in helping you keep on track and will work with you to ensure you’re not overwhelmed.